Gitthuma/colgroup_and_col/README.md

 8. The last two days are free days, so just set them to no background color but a set width; the value for the style attribute is width: 42px;

+Active learning: Adding a caption

+Let's try this out, revisiting an example we first met in the previous article.

+1. Open up your language teacher's school timetable from the end of HTML Table Basics, or make a local copy of our timetable-fixed.html file.

+2. Add a suitable caption for the table.

+3. Save your code and open it in a browser to see what it looks like.

 Live web: https://gitthuma.github.io/colgroup_and_col/